This post contains affiliate links. Read the full disclosure here.

 World Discovery

-In 2021, the old Future World was split into three different sections.
 World Discovery is to your left when you enter the park, and focuses on science and technology.
+Here’s you’ll find several of the park’s most popular thrill rides.

 World Discovery Rides and Attractions

-- Guardians of the Galaxy: Cosmic Rewind (dark roller coaster)
+• Guardians of the Galaxy: Cosmic Rewind (dark roller coaster and my absolute favorite ride in all of Disney World!)

 World Nature